-The Housing Office for the Medical Center also maintains a file of approved off-campus facilities for single and married persons which may be checked in person in this office.
+The Housing Office for the Medical Center also maintains a listing of off-campus facilities for single and married persons which must be checked in person in this office.

 Campus Housing for Unmarried Students.
 (1) Ball Residence is for women only, with priority given to students in the School of Nursing.
-Rates per month per person: quads (two only), \$32; triples (twelve only), \$37; doubles, \$42; singles, \$50.
+Rates per month per person: quads (two only), \$33.60; triples (twelve only), \$38.85; doubles, \$44; singles, \$52.50.
 (2) The Single-Student Dorm, located adjacent to and connected directly with the Union Building, is for men and women.
-Rates per month per person: doubles, \$50; singles (very limited), \$72.
+Rates per month per person: doubles, \$52.50; singles (very limited), \$74.50.
 The Dorm has direct access to the Cafeteria and Snack Bar located in the Union Building.
-(3) Winona Village, for men only, consists of temporary barrackstype units with thirty-three double rooms located directly west of the Union Building.
-Rates per month per person: doubles, \$35; single rate in a double room, \$47.50.
+(3) Winona Village, for men only, consists of temporary barracks-type units with thirty-three double rooms located directly west of the Union Building.
+Rates per month per person: doubles, \$39; single rate in a double room, \$52.50.

 Campus Housing for Married Students.
-(1) Warthin Apartment Building includes these unfurnished accommodations: efficiencies, \$90 and \$95 per month; one-bedroom apartments, \$105 and \$115 per month.
-Furnished accommodations include: efficiencies, \$100 and \$105 per month; one-bedroom apartments, \$120 per month.
-(2) Union Building one-bedroom furnished apartments rent for \$125 per month.
+(1) Warthin Apartment Building includes these unfurnished accommodations: efficiencies, \$91.50 and \$96.50 per month; one-bedroom apartments, \$107 and \$117 per month.
+Furnished accommodations include:

+efficiencies, \$102 and \$107 per month; one-bedroom apartments, \$123 per month.
+(2) Union Building one-bedroom furnished apartments rent for \$128 per month.
 (3) Winona Village two-bedroom unfurnished apartments (metal-sided, barracks-style apartment buildings) are only for couples with children.
-They rent for \$60 per month.
+They rent for \$65 per month.